cheggaaa/pq/README.md

 1. Create queue
 2. Start N workers
-3. Execute your tasks over workers (sync or async)
+3. Execute your tasks over workers (sync or async) Create groups of tasks (if you want)
 4. Make high priority for important tasks

 ### Installation: